University at Buffalo

 University of Buffalo Law School

-Cited as the largest state-operated education school within the SUNY system.
+The largest state-operated dental school within the SUNY system.

 School of Engineering and Applied Sciences